 The Austin community, home to more than 100,000 people, is rich in diversity, culture and life.
 AustinTalks – a project of Columbia College Chicago’s journalism program – seeks to reflect this richness and provide the residents of Chicago’s most-populated neighborhood with news and information not available anywhere else.

 Many of the stories, photos, video and audio you’ll find here on AustinTalks are produced by undergraduate and graduate journalism students at Columbia College Chicago, who launched the site in spring 2010 and continue to operate it today.
 Other contributors include experienced journalists, Austin residents and others who want to make the West Side all it can be.

 Suzanne McBride, associate chair of Columbia College’s Journalism Department and a former newspaper editor, coordinates AustinTalks.
 You can reach her at 312-369-8907 or at firstname.lastname@example.org.
-As a resident of nearby Oak Park, some of her favorite Austin activities include eating at MacArthur’s and Quench, spending time at Columbus Park, swimming at Austin Town Hall, taking in the latest event at Sankofa Cultural Arts and Business Center and riding the 91 bus.
+As a resident of nearby Oak Park, some of her favorite Austin activities include eating at MacArthur’s, spending time at Columbus Park, swimming at Austin Town Hall, taking in the latest event at Sankofa Cultural Arts and Business Center and riding the 91 bus.
 Like many people who live, work or spend time in Austin, she wishes there were more places to shop.
 We’d love to know about some of your favorite places and people in Austin.